 What is Probate?
 What’s the Federal Estate Tax?

 - Probate is the legal proceeding of validating a will, if there is one, and settling an estate.
 Probate assets are all those assets that the decedent owned in his or her individual name, but didn’t have a beneficiary designation, a joint owner or titled in a living trust.
+In California, most such estates that exceed $150,000 in value will likely need to be probated.

 Examples would be a bank account in an individual’s name or a house in an individual’s name.